Ria424/developers-animatesdk-docs/Timeline_object/Timeline12.md

 #### Usage

-timeline.currentFrame
+Timeline.currentFrame

 #### Description

-Property; the zero-based index for the frame at the current playhead location.
+Property; `integer`; The zero-based index for the frame at the current playhead location.

 #### Example